-Benefits management is the hottest thing to hit the project management world after Agile but it is often misunderstood or implemented poorly.
-One fundamental issue often contributes to the failure of benefits realization implementations: mistaking project benefits for project value.
+Project benefits, an extension of benefits management, is a hot topic in the project management world.
+Implementing it, however, can be trickier than it seems.
+One fundamental issue often contributes to the failure of benefits management: mistaking project benefits for project value.

-So before you jump on your benefits management journey, let’s spend some time learning the key differences between the two concepts and why nailing these concepts down is important for your organisation.
+So, before you jump into your benefits management journey, let’s spend some time learning the key differences between the two concepts, and how they are important for your organisation.

 Benefits and Value in Project Management